On Intersecting IFS Fractals with Lines: Preliminary Concepts

 \begin{dfn} Let $\mcN^j:=\mcN\times\ldots\times\mcN$ be the index set to the $j$-th Cartesian power, and call this $j$ the iteration level.
 Then define the address set as $\mcA:=\{0\}\cup\bigcup_{j=1}^\infty\mcN^j$.
 For any $a\in\mcA$ denote its $k$-th coordinate as $a(k),\ k\in\N$.
 Let its dimension or length be denoted as $|a|\in\N$ so that $a\in\mcN^{|a|}$ and let $|0|:=0$.
 Define the map with address $a\in\mcA$ acting on any $z\in\R^d$ as the function composition $T_a(z):=T_{a(1)}\circ\ldots\circ T_{a(|a|)}(z)$.
 Let the identity map be $T_0:=Id$. \end{dfn}

-The above definition of the address set revises and unites the two standard definitions in use.
+The above definition of the address set merges the two standard definitions in use.
 Common ways include identifying addresses with decimal number representations with a certain basis, and strings of letters usually for a small number of maps.
-Our formal language representation replaces the cumbersome decimal notation while accounting for finite addresses, by using vectors of numbers preferable to the string formalism when $|\mcN|>24$.
+This formal language representation accounts for finite addresses by using vectors of numbers, preferable to the string formalism when $|\mcN|>24$.

 \begin{thm} For any primary fixed point $p\in\mcP$ we have